derrekyoung/appd-agent-management/README.md

 # AppDynamics Agent Management

 A collection of scripts to handle agent downloads, installs and upgrades.
-Will sync controller info, account info, and Analytics agent info.

 ## 5-Minute Getting Started